How To Train For a 5k (And Love It) + 5k Training Plan

 5 Things To Expect During Your 5K Training

-Here’s something you’ll learn as you explore how to run a 5K: the training process is full of ups and downs.
+Here’s something you’ll learn as you explore how to run a 5K for the first time: the training process is full of ups and downs.

 Runners start out at different levels.
-Maybe you’ve never run before in your life, but have always had it on your mind.
+Maybe you’ve never run before but have always had it on your mind.
 Maybe you run a mile or two here and there but are ready to take the next step in your fitness level.

-Either way, moving from 0 (or even 1) to 3.1 miles, doesn’t happen right away.
-As each week progresses, you’ll walk a little less and run a little more.
+Either way, moving from 0 (or even 1) to 3.1 miles doesn’t happen right away.
+As each week progresses, you’ll walk a little less and run a little more with our walk/run interval training method.

 Most training plans offer suggestions for timed sections of walking and running.
 Having that guide will keep you motivated and moving forward steadily.